IBM/SalesEnablement-test-repo/docs/Part 3/01 Introduction.md

 - **Amount of memory**: PowerVS instances must be provisioned with a minimum of 2GB of random access memory (RAM).
 The maximum amount of memory varies based upon machine type and availability in the selected location.
 If greater than 64GB RAM per core is specified, a higher price is charged.

-- **Additional storage volumes**: When provisioning a new instance, for additional storage, a new data volume can be created or an existing volume can be attached.
-Any storage volume added at this time will use the same storage tier as the boot volume specified earlier.
+- **Additional storage volumes**: When provisioning a new instance, for additional storage, a new data volume can be created.
+The size of a volume cannot be decreased once it has been created.
+The maximum size of a volume that can be created is 238,193 GB.
+When creating an additional volume, and available storage tier can be specified.
+The volume can also be marked as shareable or non-shareable (default).
+If an additional volume is created while creating a VM, the additional volume is created in the same storage pool as the boot volume for the VM.

 - **Networking**: PowerVS instances will always be attached to a private network and can optionally be attached to a public, Internet accessible network.
 Use private networks to connect to existing subnets or go a new subnet can be created.
 Learn more about PowerVS networking <a href="https://cloud.ibm.com/docs/power-iaas?topic=power-iaas-network-architecture-diagrams" target="_blank">here</a>.